The Impacts Of Co-Occurring Anger And Depression

 When you experience anger and depression to extreme degrees or find that they are debilitating to your everyday life, it can create unhealthy physical and mental health effects.
 Additionally, it may start to impact the people around you.
 Anger and depression can affect how you view, handle, and live your life.
 You may respond more poorly to life's stressors than you normally would if you weren't trying to cope with one or both concerns.

-Experiencing severe depression can lead to anxiety, increased anger challenges, and withdrawal from the people and activities you enjoy.
+Experiencing severe depression can lead to anxiety, increased anger management challenges, and withdrawal from the people and activities you enjoy.
 Withdrawing from the activities that once brought you happiness might result in losing friends who don't understand that you are depressed.
 It could also lead to job termination or missing out on other opportunities.
 Each of these consequences can make your depressive symptoms worse, which can start a repetitive loop of increased withdrawal and more severe depression.
 This cycle might trap you in a negative, unhealthy pattern that keeps you from living the fulfilling life you seek.

 Unhealthy anger-motivated habits can also be harmful.
 Extreme and unhealthy behaviors can cause physically and mentally damaging results.
 If you find yourself frequently in an upset, angry, or argumentative state, loved ones may begin to pull away from you after a while, or you may pull away from them.